Sloweneuh/Dantotsu/stable.md

-# 3.2.1
+# 3.2.4

 - **Bugfixes:**
-  - Fix a crash after watching a video
+  - Fixed a crash related to quitting a manga info page before the info from Comick was loaded
+  - Fixed a bug that prevented the MangaUpdates data from being loaded before going on the Comick or MangaUpdates tabs
+  - Fixed a display issue with some media status in the MyAnimeList tab